3.c. Jumper Settings

 Warning: The Vcc column is tied to the output of a linear voltage regulator, so its current output is limited by thermal dissipation.
 The regulator will only be able to safely supply a maximum of 100 mA when VIN is 16 V (it has a 1-W power dissipation rating).
 This is typically sufficient for powering an analog joystick or RC receiver, but it is insufficient for powering servos.
 If you want to connect servos to some of your RC receiver channels, you must power your RC receiver separately and disconnect the BEC jumper.
 Attempting to use the TReX’s regulated Vcc line to power servos can permanently damage the TReX.

 - Mode-Select Jumper: This jumper specifies the interface that is in control of the TReX.
 When it shorts the left two pins (as shown in the jumper image above), the TReX is in RC mode, which means the TReX is expecting RC pulse inputs on its five input channels and that these RC signals will determine the motor outputs.
 When the jumper shorts the right two mode pins, the TReX is in analog mode; the TReX measures the analog voltages on the five input channels and sets the motor outputs accordingly.
-When there is no jumper on the three mode pins, the TReX is in serial mode and the serial interface controls the motors. .
+When there is no jumper on the three mode pins, the TReX is in serial mode and the serial interface controls the motors.
+The control interface is determined by the location of the mode jumper when the TReX is first powered up.
 Changing the location of the mode jumper while the TReX is running will have no effect.